pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Extract Images: Non-PDF Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can extract images from **any document** in one of the following two ways.
+You have basically two options:

 1. Convert your document to a PDF, and then use any of the PDF-only extraction methods.
-This snippet will convert a document to a memory-resident, temporary PDF, which you can use for this:
+This snippet will convert a document to PDF:

     >>> pdfbytes = doc.convertToPDF()
     >>> pdf = fitz.open("pdf", pdfbytes)
     >>> # now use 'pdf' like any PDF document

 2. Use :meth:`Page.getText` with the "dict" parameter.
 This will extract all text and images shown on the page, formatted as a Python dictionary.
 Every image will occur in an image block, containing meta information and the binary image data.
 For details of the dictionary's structure, see :ref:`TextPage`.
-This snippet creates a list of all images shown on a page:
+This creates a list of all images shown on a page:

     >>> d = page.getText("dict")
     >>> blocks = d["blocks"]